resolve109/study-aws-sa/aws-study-guide.md

   - Expired items are auto-deleted (within ~24-48 hours) without consuming write throughput
   - TTL feature confirmed as an effective, cost-saving mechanism.
 - **DynamoDB Accelerator (DAX)**:
-  - Fully managed in-memory cache for DynamoDB
+  - Fully managed, highly available, in-memory cache for DynamoDB
-  - Delivers microsecond read latency (up to 10× performance improvement)
+  - Delivers microsecond read latency (up to 10× performance improvement from milliseconds to microseconds)
   - Ideal for read-intensive workloads that require extremely low latency
   - Requires minimal application changes (compatible with existing DynamoDB API calls via the DAX client)
-  - DAX integration verified to significantly improve read performance.
+  - The most operationally efficient solution for reducing DynamoDB latency compared to ElastiCache alternatives
+  - Simpler implementation than setting up DynamoDB Streams with Lambda and ElastiCache
+  - Perfect for applications handling millions of requests per day with increasing request volumes
+  - Specifically designed to integrate seamlessly with DynamoDB's programming model and API
 - **DynamoDB + AWS Backup** :
   - Use AWS Backup for fully managed backup/restore solutions with long-term retention (e.g., 7 years).
   - Confirmed as best practice for compliance archiving.
 - **Point-in-Time Recovery (PITR)**: